m0ose/asx/README.md

 * git clone https://github.com/backspaces/asx # create skeleton repo
 * cd asx # go to new repo
 * npm install # install all dev dependencies.
-* npm run all # Create all derived files
+* npm run build # Create all derived files
 * open `http://<path to asx>/test.html` and check console for messages

 All workflow is npm run scripts.
 See package.json's scripts, or simply run `npm run` for a list.